Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 (Insert infographic: “Webflow Projects per Plan” for easy visualization.)

-## Webflow Learning Resources
+## Webflow Learning Resources <br>

 Learning Webflow doesn’t have to be overwhelming.
 In fact, one of the platform’s greatest strengths is how beginner-friendly it is while still having depth for advanced developers.
 Whether you’re a rookie or already a seasoned coder, there’s a Webflow tutorial or resource for you.
 Let’s go through the different learning paths to get you from zero to Webflow expert.

 ### 📚 Best Ways to Learn Webflow

-- Follow Tutorials: Start with the official courses, you can try your hand at some freelance projects afterwards.
+- **Follow Tutorials**: Start with the official courses, you can try your hand at some freelance projects afterwards.

-- Rebuild Websites: Pick a site you like and practice recreating it in Webflow.
+- **Rebuild Websites**: Pick a site you like and practice recreating it in Webflow.

-- Learn From Templates: Dissemble as many templates as you can to understand their structure and styling.
+- **Learn From Templates**: Dissemble as many templates as you can to understand their structure and styling.

-- Make Friends in the Community: Join The Webflow forum, Reddit groups, and Discord communities for latest insights.
+- **Make Friends in the Community**: Join The Webflow forum, Reddit groups, and Discord communities for latest insights.

 - Hire & Learn: Partner with a pro so they can teach you while working alongside them.